-Still life by Hitler at auction
+Still life painted by Hitler sold at auction

 It is known that Hitler had been fascinated by visual arts since childhood.
 At age 18, he moved to Vienna to become an artist.
 However, both of his attempts to enter the Academy of Fine Arts, in 1907 and 1908, were unsuccessful.
 Having left art, the future Fuhrer volunteered to participate in the First World War, after which he decided to try his hand at politics.
 In total, the young Hitler painted about two thousand drawings.
 Several years ago, 13 of his early watercolors were displayed for sale.
 According to an expert of the auction, these works are more than mediocre.